sahelars/ptt/README.md

 ## Reference Implementation

-The following is a basic non-optimized implementation of the ERC-????:
+The following is a basic non-optimized implementation of `IPTT`:

 ```solidity
 import "./IPTT.sol";